Getting Started

 "Block MOTD" - Blocks "Message Of The Day", a window which welcomes you to a TF2 server.
 Very useful and is recommended to have it on.

 "Message Queue Send Delay" - A delay that is given before sending another message using "Chat Spam" feature.
-It is recommended to have it on "5.00"
+It is recommended to have it on "5.00" to prevent you getting temporarily muted.

 ## Viewmodel Editor Installation